Select [: Image quality].

 Set the image quality.

-- For RAW images, turn the dial, and for JPEGs, press the keys.
+- To select the RAW quality, turn the dial, and to select the JPEG quality, press the keys.

 - Press to set it.